 FAQs About LHHP Personalized Medicine Membership

-1. Are you accepting new patients into your Concierge program?
+1. Are you accepting new patients into your Personalized Medicine program?

 Yes, LHHP’s Personalized Medicine Practice has limited openings for children and adults who are not currently LHHP patients.
-An additional one-time $500 new patient fee ($800 for Access members) will be applied to each new member who is not already a current patient of LHHP.
+An additional one-time $500 new patient fee (fee is waived for Restore and Optimize members) will be applied to each new member.
 The new patient fee covers the additional costs of an initial new patient visit which is a 60-minute consultation with Dr. Stewart and an orientation to the LHHP approach to health care for total wellness.

-2. I want to become a member of the LHHP Concierge Medicine Practice.
+2. I want to become a member of the LHHP Personalized Medicine Practice.
 What do I do now?

 That’s great!
 Please complete the Membership Application and our Personalized Medicine Membership Coordinator (Gelynne) will contact you to discuss the next steps.

 3. How much does LHHP Personalized Medicine Membership cost?